sreyas-cheviri/SQLLANG/README.md

 # LLM SQL End-to-End Project: Talk to a Database

 This is an end to end LLM project based on Google Palm and Langchain.
-I build a system that can talk to MySQL database!
-User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
+User can asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.

 The system is intelligent enough to generate accurate queries for given question and execute them on MySQL database